romoney5/yt-dlpGUI/README.md

 An update button that syncs the .py file with this repository, not yet implemented for binaries

-Lets you download from the clipboard and (Windows only for now) from a browser tab
+Lets you download from the clipboard, (Windows only for now) from a browser tab, and a certain part of a video

 Allows you to download *all* the comments.
 I promise this will be used later